zhendrikse/tdd/tdd-katas/manhattan-distance/manhattan-distance-python/README.md

  - Start writing a scenario for a point in a plane, i.e. in two dimensions, so it needs two coordinates.
 Do this in a way that you do _not_ have to modify the scenarios that are already there.
    1. Let's specify first that the distance to a point itself in a plane/two-dimensional space is zero.
-   2. Now specify the distance to antoher point.
+   2. Now specify the distance to another point.
    3. Make the test green and refactor where necessary.
    4. Do we need any additional scenarios/tests?